“The problem with words is you don’t know whose mouths they’ve been in.” (Dennis Potter)

 Ever since Aristotle, and probably way before that, our world has been both aware of and fascinated by the hypnotic power of words.
 Our word choices and how we put them together to create context and meaning, social representations and myths are a huge influence on our thoughts, attitudes and behaviors.

 Just how much our thought processes are in thrall to vocabulary and word choices has been a matter of debate in the linguistic community since Sapir and Whorf first came up with their hypotheses.
-While there is little evidence that language completely determines thinking (we are, after all, physical creatures and get a variety of non-verbal inputs from our environments as well), research has shown that language indeed influences thought to a considerable extent.
+While there is little evidence that language completely determines thinking (we are, after all, physical creatures and get a variety of non-verbal inputs from our environments as well), research has shown that language indeed influences thought to a certain extent.
+(A fun and useful read on this topic is John McWhorther’s book, The Language Hoax.)

 When exposed to the euphemistic register of defense circles, which includes talk of “neutralizing” instead of killing opponents and “surgical strikes” that seem laudably therapeutic and precise, researcher Carol Cohn found her own perceptions were being gradually distorted.
 Employing the same language made her perspective change as it became more difficult to stay connected to previous concerns.
 To learn to speak a language, as she put it, is not just adding new vocabulary, but “entering a new mode of thinking”.
 “We must give careful attention to language,” she warned, “and what it allows us to think as well as say.”
 Isn’t it funny how, in the words of another researcher, “we” always have “an army, reporting restrictions and press briefings” while “they” have “a war machine, censorship and propaganda”?
 (Richardson, 2007).
 To learn and use a language, is the transformative process of learning to think in it, “to accept its constraints, assumptions and axioms”.